 She hasn't meaningfully addressed it beyond the offset claims.

 For someone who's mastered narrative control everywhere else, the silence is conspicuous.
-Maybe this one's harder than reclaiming "snake."
+This one may be harder than reclaiming "snake."
 It requires acknowledging genuine moral complexity rather than flipping an insult into power.

 Integration in Progress